 Who says you can’t enjoy hash browns if you eat clean?
 These Cauliflower Hash Browns are the real deal and will satisfy your hash brown cravings.
 Plus, they’re low carb, gluten-free, keto, paleo, and so delicious!

 Back in the day – before my clean eating lifestyle – I LOVED hash browns.
-And made them very often.
+And I made them very often.
 Frankly, I still love the taste, heartiness, and deliciousness.
-But I’m not the biggest fan of the ingredients.
-Or of the frying.
-They’re just so oily and now, it seems.
+But I’m not the biggest fan of the ingredients - especially when I get them out at restaurants.
+They're just so oily now.

-If you agree and you’re looking for a way to get that same flavor, but without the fried greasiness that makes you feel blah and heavy all day, I have a solution!
-And it involves my all time favorite magical veggie.
+If you love hash browns, too, but without the fried greasiness that makes you feel blah and heavy all day, I have a solution!
+And it involves my all time favorite magical cruciferous veggie.
 Can you guess which veggie I’m talking about?

 Cauliflower!!!